AWMS Position on the Commercial Harvesting of Macropods.pdf

 Based on the above, THE AUSTRALASIAN WILDLIFE MANAGEMENT SOCIETY:

-RECOGNISES the desirability of maintaining viable populations of all commercially harvested kangaroo species throughout their current ranges;
+RECOGNISES the importance of maintaining viable populations of all commercially harvested kangaroo species throughout their current ranges;

-RECOGNISES that, in the interests of sustainable land use and the conservation of biological diversity, there is a need to reduce total grazing pressure in Australia's rangelands;
+RECOGNISES that, in the interests of sustainable land use and the conservation of biological diversity, there is a need to reduce overall grazing pressure in Australia's rangelands;

-ACKNOWLEDGES that a substantial reduction in total grazing pressure by removal of kangaroos is limited by concerns about kangaroo conservation, while reduction of total grazing pressure by removal of domestic livestock is limited at present by economic factors;
+ACKNOWLEDGES that a substantial reduction in grazing pressure by removing kangaroos is limited by concerns about kangaroo conservation, while reduction of grazing pressure by removing domestic livestock is limited at present by economic factors;

-RECOGNISES that a reduction in total grazing pressure could be achieved more easily if the value of kangaroo products rose to the point where they could be seen by landholders as a valuable resource
+RECOGNISES that a reduction in grazing pressure could be achieved more easily if the value of kangaroo products increased to the point where they could be seen by landholders as a valuable resource;

 SUPPORTS IN PRINCIPLE the idea of achieving a conservation benefit from a government regulated, high value, sustainable kangaroo industry.

 Accordingly, AWMS recommends that:

 There is an economic analysis of a range of possible grazing regimes, incorporating the results of research and development as outlined above.